filipecamargos/Trust-Eat/README.md

 # Future Work

 * Create User Authentication
+* Allow Users to Edit Their Own Reviews
+* Allow Only Users with Accounts to Add New Restaurants & Write New Reviews
 * Show Notifications When Restaurants or Reviews Being Added
 * Allow Users to Add Restaurants In Different Cities